 Author’s Note: This article will be updated, edited consistently, and possibly republished as I focus my thoughts and ideas as time goes on.
 I’m not an intellectual nor an amazing writer.
 I’m just some guy trying to flush out what plagues our modern existence.
 Thoughtful genuine critique is welcome.
 This long post is divided into two parts with the second focusing on ideas to forge a new mythos and identity.

 The post-Cold War framework we evaluated, measured, and determined our identities no longer holds weight.
 Useless is the “left vs right” and “liberal vs conservative” paradigms that culture, politics, and even daily life were seen through.
-It’s been rendered obsolete by our new digital age and a new set of problems now plague us that have finally surfaced.
+It’s been rendered obsolete by our new digital age and a “new” set of problems festering for decades behind the scenes that have finally surfaced.

 Almost everyone regardless of their political affiliations can see that the world around is falling apart.
 We are reaping the seeds we’ve sown in the past all the way from the French Enlightenment to the Post-Christian West as our substituted gods have started to crumble.